CS3219-AY2526Sem1/cs3219-ay2526s1-project-g35/backend/user-service/README.md

     - Required: `userId` path parameter
     - Example: `http://localhost:3001/users/60c72b2f9b1d4c3a2e5f8b4c`

-- <a name="auth-header">Headers</a>
+- <a name="auth-header">Authentication</a>

-    - Required: `Authorization: Bearer <JWT_ACCESS_TOKEN>`
+    - Required: Valid authentication cookies (automatically managed by browser)

-    - Explanation: This endpoint requires the client to include a JWT (JSON Web Token) in the HTTP request header for authentication and authorization.
-This token is generated during the authentication process (i.e., login) and contains information about the user's identity.
-The server verifies this token to ensure that the client is authorized to access the data.
+    - Explanation: This endpoint requires the client to include JWT cookies in the HTTP request for authentication and authorization.
+These cookies are automatically set during the authentication process (i.e., login) and contain access tokens with information about the user's identity.
+The server verifies these cookies to ensure that the client is authorized to access the data.

+    - Cookie Details:
+        - `accessToken`: httpOnly cookie containing the JWT access token (15 minutes TTL)
+        - `refreshToken`: httpOnly cookie containing the refresh token (7 days TTL)
+        - Cookies are automatically sent by the browser with `credentials: 'include'`

     - Auth Rules: